Cirno9-dev/Tracer/README.md

 # Tracer

 The tracer implemented using intel pin.
+Tracer keeps track of heap block requests, releases, reads and writes, and program execution traces.

 ---